Respiratory and thoracic cancers:

 First-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have non-resistant epidermal growth factor receptor (EGFR) mutations as detected by an FDA-approved test.
 Limitations of use: safety and efficacy have not been established in patients whose tumors have resistant EGFR mutations.
 Treatment of patients with metastatic squamous NSCLC progressing after platinum-based chemotherapy.

-Permanently discontinue for life-threatening bullous, blistering, or exfoliative skin lesions, confirmed interstitial lung disease (ILD), severe drug-induced hepatic impairment, persistent ulcerative keratitis, symptomatic left ventricular dysfunction, or severe/intolerable adverse reactions (at dose 20mg/day).
-Withhold for prolonged diarrhea Grade ≥2 lasting for ≥2 consecutive days while taking antidiarrheal, prolonged cutaneous reaction Grade ≥2 (lasting >7 days) or intolerable, during evaluation of suspected ILD, renal dysfunction Grade ≥2, or worsening liver function.
+Permanently discontinue for life-threatening bullous, blistering, or exfoliative skin lesions, confirmed interstitial lung disease (ILD), severe drug-induced hepatic impairment, GI perforation, persistent ulcerative keratitis, symptomatic left ventricular dysfunction, or severe/intolerable adverse reactions (at dose 20mg/day).
+Withhold for any Grade ≥3 reactions, prolonged Grade 2 diarrhea lasting for ≥2 consecutive days while taking antidiarrheal, prolonged Grade 2 cutaneous reactions (lasting >7 days) or intolerable, during evaluation of suspected ILD or keratitis, or worsening liver function.
+Increased risk of GI perforation with increasing age, underlying history of GI ulcer, diverticular disease, or bowel metastases.
 History of keratitis, ulcerative keratitis, or severe dry eye.
 Obtain LFTs periodically during treatment.
-Severe renal or hepatic impairment; monitor and adjust dose (see Adults).
+Hepatic impairment: monitor and adjust dose.
+Renal impairment (eGFR 15–29mL/min/1.73m2): see Adults; (eGFR <15mL/min/1.73m2) or on dialysis: not studied.
 Embryo-fetal toxicity.
-Pregnancy (avoid).
-Females of reproductive potential should use effective contraception during therapy and for at least 2 weeks after final dose.
+Pregnancy: avoid.
+Advise females of reproductive potential to use effective contraception during and for at least 2 weeks after final dose.
 Nursing mothers: not recommended (during and for 2 weeks after final dose).

 Tyrosine kinase inhibitor.

-Diarrhea, rash/acneiform dermatitis, stomatitis, paronychia, dry skin, decreased appetite, nausea, vomiting, pruritus; bullous/exfoliative skin disorders, ILD, hepatotoxicity, keratitis.
+Diarrhea, rash/acneiform dermatitis, stomatitis, paronychia, dry skin, decreased appetite, nausea, vomiting, pruritus; bullous/exfoliative skin disorders, ILD, hepatotoxicity, GI perforation (may be fatal), keratitis.